 By Michael Steinberg / Black Rain Press

-Nuclear Shutdown News chronicles the decline and fall of the nuclear power industry in the US and beyond, and highlights the efforts of those who are working to create a nuclear free future.
-Here is our August 2016 edition:
+Nuclear Shutdown News chronicles the decline and fall of the nuclear power industry in the US and abroad, and highlights the efforts of those who are working to create a nuclear free world.
+Here is our September 2016 edition:

 Activists protest Diablo Canyon shutdown chicanery.

 On September 19 the San Diego Union-Tribune ran this story: “Protests filed over the details of proposed Diablo Canyon Shutdown.”

 “It’s been less that three months since (San Francisco-based) Pacific Gas & Electric, along with an assortment of groups, including environmental groups, announced its interest in shutting down the last remaining nuclear plant in California–Diablo Canyon.”

 It’s shutdown date is set for 2025.
 The Union-Tribune story appeared just after the deadline for filing protests to PG&E’s shutdown proposal had passed.

 “And groups complaining range from backers of nuclear energy,” the paper reported, “to green activists who are eager to see Diablo Canyon’s demise but don’t like some of the particulars of the joint proposal PG&E filed with the California Public Utilities Commission (CPUC).”